Rok standing near the Soufrière volcano in Saint Lucia

 The world’s only drive-in volcano

-A couple of hundred meters downstream from the springs, the water temperature is still hot (around 45°C), but cool enough to enter and give myself a mud bath.
-It is rather small, but comfortable enough to host a dozen of visitors, mostly locals.
+A few hundred meters downstream from the springs, the water is still hot (around 45°C), but cool enough for me to get in and enjoy a mud bath.
+The pool is small, yet comfortable enough to hold about a dozen visitors, mostly locals.

 What else could I ask for?

+Maybe the most peculiar beach is the one next to George F. L. Charles Airport in Castries, called Vigie Beach.
 Is there any better location to wait for your flight than a perfect sandy beach, located a few steps from the airstrip?

-Saint Lucia Photo Gallery
+Saint Lucia Travel Photo Gallery